chainer/chainermn/docs/source/tutorial/tips_faqs.rst

 An MPI runtime is expected to kill all of its child processes if one of them exits abnormally or without calling `MPI_Finalize()`.
-However, when a Python program run on `mpi4py`, the MPI runtime often fails to detect a process failure, and the rest of the processes hang infinitely.
+However, when a Python program runs on `mpi4py`, the MPI runtime often fails to detect the process failure, and the rest of the processes hang infinitely.
 It is especially problematic when you run your ChainerMN program on a cloud environment, in which you are charged on time basis.

 This tiny program demonstrates the issue.::